sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ---

 > Server response time is below one second.
-If you get time outs, your performance test tool is broken!
+If you get time-outs, your performance test tool is broken!
 -- Typical conversation during performance testing sessions

 ---